1.1 Concepts

 Note: notation #{[foo, bar, ...] => quux} is a shortcut for #{foo => #{bar => #{... => quux ...}}}.

-Groups of values can be repeated in the configuration.
-In this case each configuration subtree appears as an element of a list:
+Groups of values can be repeated in the configuration, as seen in the case of [deps, local] above.
+In this case each configuration sub-tree appears as an element of a list.
+Another example could look like this:

 }